prodgang/prod/words/prod/defs.md

 Remember: trees go down but if you want to interpret a prod tree, its easier to start at the bottom.

 If you want to see more examples, check out [this page](sections:draw) which allows you to draw any prod you want!
+I highly recommend playing around with converting between number systems for a bit.
+The next chapters get a bit more abstract so its good to be solid on the foundations first.

 ## Computing

 It's not as easy as you might think to factor $n$ into its exponents.
 The obvious idea of "is $n$ a multiple of $2$?
 Nope.
-Ok but is it a multiple of $3$?
-Nope...
-Ok but is it a multiple of $\sqrt{n}$?" works great except for the fact that when $n$ is large this can take a very long time.
+Ok but is it a multiple of $3$? ..." works great except for the fact that when $n$ is large this can take a very long time.
 So, at least until quantum computers scale beyond [factoring 35](https://quantumcomputing.stackexchange.com/questions/14340/what-is-a-maximal-number-factored-by-shors-algorithm-so-far), it is not practically feasible to convert additive numbers into productive form.

 On the other hand, multiplying shouldn't be too hard right?
-Well yes, but also because exponentiation is involved you can very compactly write some very large numbers. $[[[[]]]] = 16$, so $[[[[[]]]]] = 2^{16} = 65536$. $[[[[[[]]]]]] = 2^{65536}$, which is too large to compute (trust me - I once wasted an afternoon trying).
+Well yes, but also because exponentiation is involved you can very compactly write some very large numbers. $[[[[]]]] = 16$, so $[[[[[]]]]] = 2^{16} = 65536$ so $[[[[[[]]]]]] = 2^{65536}$, which is too large to compute (trust me - I once wasted an afternoon trying).

 So let me get this straight.
 There's no way that prods will ever turn out to be useful for additive arithmetic.
 Once you go productive, you never go back.

 That's all for now.
-In the [next section](sections:prod:ops), we'll take a look at what you can do with prods.
+In the [next section](sections:prod:ops), we'll take a look at what you *can* do with prods.

-[^axref]: A complete axiomitization would probably include some axioms asserting that $0$ does not equal anything else and things like that.
-But having basically only studied algebra, I'm scared of asserting inequalities and will continue to steer clear of them for the remainder of this book.
+[^axref]: A complete axiomitzation would probably include some axioms asserting that $0$ does not equal anything else and things like that.
+But as a happy clappy algebraist, I'm kind of scared of asserting inequalities and will continue to steer clear of them for the remainder of this book.
 [^padref]: The padding axiom is kind of inelegant and I wish it didn't need to be there.
 Technically, you could define the underlying lists as implicitly having an infinite number of trailing zeros or as partial functions from primes to prods.
-Alternatively, you could bite the bullet and point the finger at decimal notation for also having redundant padding: ever noticed that $2 = 02 = 002 = 002.000$?
+Alternatively, you could bite the bullet and point the finger at decimal notation for also having clumsy padding: ever noticed that $2 = 02 = 002 = 002.000$?